orionrobots/orionrobots.github.io/wiki/choosing_a_glue.md

 <p>Some glues may react in a negative way with some substances, damaging the job, and giving off very poisonous fumes.
 </p>
 <h1  id="Safety">Safety</h1>
 <p>This is the boring bit.
 Be assured that glues when used properly are safe, but there are precautions a builder should take and things they should be aware of when using glues.
-Please make sure you read the <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> guide.
+Please make sure you read the <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> guide.
 </p>
 <p>It is important to bear in mind that many glues are toxic, and should under no circumstances be allowed to come into contact with food, drink or your mouth.
 </p>